Ircama/hostp2pd/README.md

 iw list | grep "valid interface combinations" -A 8
 ```

 Every line contains alternative combinations.
-With the Broadcom BCM2711 SoC included in a Raspberry Pi 4 B, I get the following:
+For instance, with the Broadcom BCM2711 SoC included in a Raspberry Pi 4 B, we get the following:

 ```
         valid interface combinations: